Hélder Lopes (footballer)

-Hélder Filipe Oliveira Lopes (/pt/; born 4 January 1989) is a Portuguese professional footballer who plays as an left-back for Israeli Premier League club Hapoel Be'er Sheva.
+Hélder Filipe Oliveira Lopes (/pt/; born 4 January 1989) is a Portuguese professional footballer who plays as a left-back for Liga Portugal 2 club Académica.

+He made 101 Primeira Liga appearances for Beira-Mar and Paços de Ferreira before spending the majority of his career abroad, featuring in La Liga with Las Palmas and winning national honours at AEK Athens and Hapoel Be'er Sheva.

 Club career

-Parma and Portugal
+Portugal

 Born in Vila Nova de Gaia, Porto District, Lopes spent his youth career at SC Coimbrões, Padroense F.C. and CD Candal, graduating from the latter in 2008.
-In that summer he moved abroad, joining Parma F.C. but failing to make a single appearance for the club.
+He moved abroad that summer, joining Parma F.C. but failing to make a single appearance for the club.

 Returning to his homeland in January 2009, Lopes made his senior debut with SC Mirandela by starting in a 1–1 Segunda Divisão home draw against SC Maria da Fonte.
 He subsequently represented C.F.
 Oliveira do Douro, S.C.
 Espinho and C.D.
 Tondela, all in the lower leagues; with the latter team, he achieved promotion to the Segunda Liga.

 Lopes signed a two-year deal with Primeira Liga side S.C.
 Beira-Mar on 5 July 2012.
 He made his professional debut on 30 September, coming on as a second-half substitute for Rúben Ribeiro in a 1–1 home draw with Vitória de Setúbal.

 On 28 June 2013, Lopes was transferred to F.C.
 Paços de Ferreira also in the top tier.
 He scored his first goal as a professional on 3 January 2015, in a 1–2 home loss to Rio Ave FC.